Myoelectric Videogame Training Functional Outcomes

 Myoelectric training is important for new patients learning prosthetic limb control.
 Upper-limb prosthetic fittings are often not successful because the prosthesis does not provide functionality that the user expects.
 Myoelectric prosthetic users must develop control skills by exercising muscles.
 Without proper training, users cannot reliably provide suitable myoelectric signals and often fatigue quickly.
 A Myoelectric Gaming Interface (MEGI) system was developed to provide training by mapping myosignals to video game controls in order to improve muscle tone and coordination.

-Presentation for Myoelectric Videogame Training Functional Outcomes.
-Presented at the 17th (2019) International Society for Prosthetics and Orthotics (ISPO) World Congress.
+Abstract for Myoelectric Videogame Training Functional Outcomes.
+Submitted to and accepted for the 17th (2019) International Society for Prosthetics and Orthotics (ISPO) World Congress.

 Technologies to Train Myoelectric Prosthesis Users for Optimal Functional Outcomes

 United States Department of DefenseFind out more...